 - Spread the batter evenly over the pears and bake in the oven for 30-40 minutes.

-- Let it stand out of the oven for 5-10 minutes before serving with freshly whipped cream or ice cream.
+- Let it stand out of the oven for 5-10 minutes before serving with fresh whipped cream or ice cream.

 Any leftovers can be stored in the fridge then reheated in the microwave when needed.